rust-lang/rust/text/0195-associated-items.md

 Associated types, lifetimes, and functions can already be expressed in today's Rust, though it is unwieldy to do so (as argued above).

-But associated _statics_ cannot be expressed using today's traits.
+But associated _consts_ and _statics_ cannot be expressed using today's traits.

 For example, today's Rust includes a variety of numeric traits, including `Float`, which must currently expose constants as static functions: